Recommendation – Education – Networking

 Past topics have included:

-- Disposal of cuttings and drilling mud from horizontal directional drillings
+• Disposal of drill cuttings and drilling fluid from horizontal drillings

 Since 2019, the DCA has also published the results of the task groups in German and English under the series “DCA Technical Information”.
+These are available to external parties via an order form.
 For members, the receipt of the Technical Information is included in the membership fee.

 The task groups established by resolution of the members’ meeting rely primarily on the cooperation and expertise of DCA member companies.